MVKarthikReddy/Rent_A_Property/README.md

 3. Commit your changes: `git commit -m "Add feature XYZ"`.
 4. Push to the branch: `git push origin feature/your-feature-name`.
 5. Create a pull request explaining your changes.

----

-Feel free to customize this README according to your specific project requirements.
-Make sure to update placeholders like `your-username`, API keys, and other settings as needed.
-Enjoy coding!